codeql-agent-project/codeql-agent-docker/README.md

 <details>
     <summary>Change owner of the results folder.</summary>
-    Because CodeQL Agent run the script as root in Docker containers.
+    Because CodeQL Agent runs the script as root in Docker containers.
 So maybe you need to change the results folder owner to your own.

 ```bash
 docker run --rm --name codeql-agent-docker \